erinbergren/femaNFHL/README.md

 ### Where to get the NFHL GIS data and what to get

 You can get the [NFHL database](https://msc.fema.gov/webapp/wcs/stores/servlet/CategoryDisplay?catalogId=10001&storeId=10001&categoryId=12011&langId=-1&userType=G&type=12) by state.
-Be prepared to copy 50+ DVDs if you order the data for the entire US.

 Attributes of the NFHL Shapefiles